-{We note that such configurations of magnetic monopoles and electric charges external to fractonic defects can retain mobility in their local neighborhoods but full configurations of such types cannot be brought back to the ground state via local operations exactly for the same reasons which apply for the fractonic defects as discussed before.
-Since, not all (partially) mobile excitations can decay to the ground state in the presence of local perturbations, our model is not of type II.
-Earlier we have argued that our model is not of type I either.}

-The most elegant way to capture the full set of excitations is via construction of appropriate superselection sectors and their fusion rules as in the following section.
-We will find that the model requires the construction of a novel fusion category which is both non-commutative and non-Abelian, and requires including the zero operator for closure.
+Although such configurations of magnetic monopoles and electric charges external to fractonic defects can retain mobility in their local neighborhoods but full configurations of such types form superselection sectors distinct from that of the ground state as will be shown in Sec. \ref{Sec:FRNI}.
+Therefore, our fractonic model is not of type II.
+Earlier we have argued that our model is not of type I either.
+We will also find that the excitations of our model are described by a novel fusion category which is both non-commutative and non-Abelian, and requires including the zero operator for closure.